-In 2011 she, together with her husband Danny, became joint owners of a thriving Caribbean restaurant in Brixton’s Coldharbour Lane, although this unit closed in 2014, the door was opened and Bickles Catering was launched.
+In 2011 she, together with her husband Danny, became joint owners of a thriving Caribbean restaurant in Brixton’s Coldharbour Lane, although this unit closed due to regentrification: a new door opened and Bickles Catering was launched.

-Sharon-Ann has always had a passion for poetry and writing from a very early age and particularly enjoyed writing short stories and plays; her hobbies include graphic designing and Backgammon.
+Sharon-Ann has always had a passion for poetry and writing from an early age and particularly enjoyed writing short stories and plays; her hobbies include graphic designing and Backgammon.
 She is a member of Tenovus choir, a cancer-care Charity in Sutton.
-She works closely with one of London’s leading hospital in assisting with the training of Primary Care Nurses, by sharing her experiences.
+She works closely with one of London’s leading hospital in assisting with the training of Primary Care Nurses, by sharing her experiences, she hopes this will limit and eventually put an end to the mis-diagnosis too many of us endure.
 Sharon-Ann also helps out as a volunteer at her Church.

 Fighter and writer